-Apart from the general course goals expressed in the previous section, there are a number of specific skills that I'd like to try to develop as we proceed.
-These skills are widely applicable (i.e., they aren't just "science" or "math" skills but have value in business, politics, medicine, and everything else under the sun).
+Apart from the general course goals expressed in the previous section, there are a number of specific skills that I'd like you to try to develop as we proceed.
+These skills are widely applicable (i.e., they aren't just "science" or "math" skills but have value in business, politics, medicine, etc.).